Deltares/hydromt/docs/dev/migrating-to-v1.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Components are objects that the `Model` class can delegate work to.
 Typically, they are associated with one object such as a grid, forcing or tables.
-To be able to work within a `Model` class properly a component must implement the following methods:
+To be able to work within a `Model` class properly a `ModelComponent` must implement the following methods:

 - `read`: reading the component and its data from disk.
 - `write`: write the component in its current state to disk in the provided root.